Get inspired and plan your next holiday in an amazing castle or country home.

 Stunning rooms like the Oriel Suite are built for luxury, featuring brocades and embroidery rich enough for royalty.
 Enjoy home-cooked meals in the opulent dining room after an outing to the nearby Brú na Bóinne prehistoric megalithic sites of Newgrange.

 Live a life of grandeur, if only for a weekend, in one of these incredible castles and country homes.
-Head over to our Things to do page for even more great ideas for your next weekend getaway.
+Head over to our Ireland's Ancient East page for even more things to do in this magical part of Ireland.